WICG/dbsc/README.md

 Requirements:
 - The endpoint must have the same origin as the JavaScript.

-Below is an example of the API being used:
+Below is an example of the theoretical API being used:
 ```javascript
 let promise = navigator.secureSession.start({
   // Session start options